-Being homeless could take 36 years off your life.
+Being homeless could take up to 30 years off your life.

-Homeless people have an average life expectancy of 42 to 52 years, while most people can expect to live to 78.
+Homeless people have an average life expectancy of 50 years of age, while most people can expect to live to 78.
 This short life expectancy is tragic but not necessarily surprising, given that people who are homeless are more likely to get sick, struggle with mental health and/or substance abuse, and are often victims of violence.

 Every year on the longest night of the year, cities nationwide mourn the loss of people who died on the street in their communities.